zehreken/zehreken.github.io/source/posts/2026-05-15-baby-steps.md

 </figure>

 ### Part 2: Look at the target
 Stand-up training took unusually long.
-After doing the previous experiments I thought I developed some intuition.
-And my intuition was given all the observations (joint angles) the agent should learn to stand still pretty quickly.
+After doing the previous experiments I thought I had developed some intuition.
+Given all the observations (joint angles), the agent should learn to stand still pretty quickly.
 It didn't happen.
 It took around 30k steps to stabilize.
 But I was happy with it regardless, since I could now start with the next lesson.
 For looking training I added a direction vector which was randomized every episode reset.
 I configured my curriculum to enable looking training when the episode length reached 250.
 250 sounded like a good spot based on TensorBoard data.